-On 17 December 1902, he married Frances Maud Denholm, daughter of Andrew P. Denholm, at Winnipeg.
-They had one son, Alexander Hamilton Forbes Alloway (b 1903).
+On 17 December 1902, he married Frances Maude Denholm (1881-1953), daughter of Andrew P. Denholm, at Winnipeg.
+They had one son, Alexander Hamilton Forbes Alloway (1903-1941).
 Alloway was a founding member of the St. Charles Country Club and President of the Winnipeg Bicycle Club.
 He travelled extensively in Canada’s north.

 Birth and marriage registrations, Manitoba Vital Statistics.

 “Charles V. Alloway, pioneer citizen, dies,” Manitoba Free Press, 9 September 1929, page 1.